Meet Ruth

 As a community college graduate, Ruth has experienced firsthand the impact that an affordable, high-quality community college education can have.

-Growing up in her small, rural hometown, Ruth’s family faced several barriers in her public school system: years of lead in her school’s water system, bonds and levies that were voted down 14 times in a row, and a spike in hate crimes as the KKK sought to relocate its regional headquarters to her region.
+Growing up in her small, rural hometown, Ruth’s family faced several barriers in her public schools: years of lead in her school’s water system, bonds and levies that were voted down 14 times in a row, and a spike in hate crimes as white supremacist groups sought to relocate their regional headquarters to her community.

 Once Ruth could attend community college, her world opened and her life changed for the better.
-Community college ultimately helped lift Ruth from her small, rural hometown into the University of Washington—saving tens of thousands of dollars on her education.
+Community college ultimately helped lift Ruth from her hometown into the University of Washington—saving thousands of dollars on her education.

 Lasting Commitment to Public Service and Policy Advocacy